sematext/docs/docs/events/index.md

-#### Searching Events in SPM
+#### Searching Events

-SPM user interface lets you to show events and metrics from a specific time period.
+Sematext user interface lets you find events, metrics, and logs from a specific time period.
 Additionally, the event chart has a search box where you can further narrow down events to only those that match the input query.